Research groups

 He directs the Translational Healthcare Technologies Group (www.tht.ac.uk) with a focus on early phase experimental medicine and team science.

-Dr Schneiders' research largely focusses on establishing the role of intrinsic mechanisms that contribute to the evolution of antibiotic resistance, fitness and survival in gram-negative bacteria.
+We largely focus on establishing the role of intrinsic mechanisms that contribute to the evolution of antibiotic resistance, fitness and survival in gram-negative bacteria.

 Julia Dorin's research focus is on the function of host defence peptides by studying the consequence of their dysfunction in the mouse.
 Currently this approach is revealing their involvement in infertility, obesity and immunomodulation.